-- 2.1 When the formation of the AOSSG was discussed by 12 national standard-setters in Beijing in April 2009, the benchmark discussed for identifying jurisdictions in the region was those listed by United Nations as being within Asia or Oceania. - 2.2 The Objectives in the MoU are: - Promoting the adoption of, and convergence with, IFRSs by jurisdictions in the region [paragraph 1]; - Promoting consistent application of IFRSs by jurisdictions in the region [paragraph 2]; - Coordinating input from the region to the technical activities of the International Accounting Standards Board (IASB) [paragraph 3]; and - Cooperating with governments and regulators and other regional and international organisations to improve the quality of financial reporting in the region [paragraph 4]. - 2.3 Paragraph 9 of the AOSSG Memorandum of Understanding (MoU) notes the following. - (a) Membership of the AOSSG is open to all recognised accounting standard-setters of countries or jurisdictions in the Asian-Oceanian region. - (b) An accounting standard-setter that seeks to be a member of the AOSSG shall write to the Secretariat and its membership is confirmed or otherwise at a meeting of AOSSG members.
+- \ Working with governments and regulators in the AO region and relevant international organisations such as the IASB, to uphold and/or enhance the quality of financial reporting in the region. [paragraph 3 of part 2]; and - \ Establishing efficient and effective organization and governance structures and operating policies and procedures to support delivery of AOSSG's vision [paragraph 4 of part 2]. - 2.3 Paragraph 5 of part 3 of the AOSSG Memorandum of Understanding (MoU) notes the following. - (a) Membership of the AOSSG is open to all recognised accounting standard-setters of countries or jurisdictions in the Asian-Oceanian region. - (b) An accounting standard-setter that seeks to be a member of the AOSSG shall write to the Secretariat and its membership is confirmed or otherwise at a meeting of AOSSG members.
 The membership shall be valid with the applicant's signature to the MoU.

-- Once signed, membership will be valid regardless of attending the subsequent Annual Meeting of the AOSSG. - (c) A member who no longer meets the membership criteria as set out in AOSSG Membership Due Process shall be automatically withdrawn from the membership; and a member who wishes to withdraw its membership shall write to inform the Secretariat. - (d) The Secretariat shall inform all members of the AOSSG expeditiously about membership matters. - 2.4 Paragraph 6(c) of the AOSSG MoU notes "Any resolution at a meeting of the AOSSG shall be decided by simple majority of members present and voting, except that of changing the Memorandum of Understanding and confirming new membership which shall require the agreement of two thirds of the members present at the Annual meeting and voting.".
+Once signed, membership will be valid regardless of attending the subsequent Annual Meeting of the AOSSG. - (c) A member who no longer meets the membership conditions as set out in paragraph 1.1 of this Protocol shall be automatically withdrawn from the membership. - (d) A member who wishes to withdraw its membership shall write to inform the Secretariat. - (e) The Secretariat shall inform all members of the AOSSG expeditiously about membership matters. - 2.4 Paragraph 2(c) of part 3 of the AOSSG MoU notes "Any resolution at a meeting of the AOSSG shall be decided by simple majority of members present and voting, except that of changing the Memorandum of Understanding and confirming new membership which shall require the agreement of two thirds of the members present at the Annual meeting and voting."